 Parents can challenge gender norms by avoiding stereotypes and encouraging children to pursue their interests and passions, regardless of gender.
 For example, instead of relegating activities and toys according to gender norms, parents can provide a wide range of things to do without limiting them based on gender stereotypes.

-Parents should also foster an environment that encourages open communication and allow their children to express themselves in their preferred way without judging or criticizing them.
-By being mindful of their own biases and challenging them, parents can create a home for their children that encourages them to express themselves emotionally, regardless of gender.
+Parents should also foster an environment that encourages open communication and allows their children to express themselves in their preferred way without judging or criticizing them.
+By being mindful of their own biases and challenging traditional gender roles, parents can create a home for their children that encourages them to express themselves emotionally, regardless of gender.

 Educators